-• Skewed data sets should be first tested for a gamma distribution.
+Skewed data sets should be first tested for a gamma distribution.
 For lognormally distributed data sets (which can not be modeled by a gamma distribution), the method as summarized in Table 2-4 may be used to compute a 95% UCL of the mean.
+Users are discouraged to use lognormal distribution to estimate the EPC terms.